 Peak days: are days in which the demand for our services are at their highest.
-Peak days are every Saturday up to the 31st of October and Friday and Saturdays from November 1st to January 31st.
+Peak days are every Saturday all year round.
+Friday and Saturdays are considered peak days from September 1st to March 31st.

-Off peak days: Are days where demand is lower for our services, that include Sunday to Friday up until October 31st.
-From November 1st to January 31st off peak days include Sunday to Thursdays.
+Off peak days: Are days where demand is lower for our services, which include Sunday to Friday up until August 31st.
+From September 1st to Marcg 31st off peak days include Sunday to Thursdays.

 The Coronavirus terms and conditions are in line with the recommendations made by Consumer affairs.
 Click here for more information.